ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 # Usage
 {{< hint info >}}
-Examples are all with `Fragment`, but also applicable with `ComponentActivity` which is one superclass of `AppCompatActivity`.
+Examples are all with `Fragment`, but applicable with each class implements both `LifecycleOwner` and `ViewModelStoreOwner` like `ComponentActivity`.
 {{< /hint >}}

 ## rmb